 - I sleep better.
-The physical activity does not make me more tired during the day; actually I seem to have more energy.
-However, when I am ready to go to bed, I am out like a light.
+The physical activity doesn’t make me more tired during the day; actually I seem to have more energy.
+However, when I am ready to go to bed, I’m out like a light.

 - I am a little better off financially.
 The train costs me £3.60 each way. £7.20 x 3 days a week x 45 weeks a year = £972.
 If I were to take the train 5 days a week, that would come to £1620 a year.
 This would get you a pretty sweet bike (especially if it was tax free).
-I am also less likely to pick up takeaway hand crafted coffee on the way through the train station when I cycle.
-Cycling and supping hand crafted beverages do not go together so well.
+I’m also less likely to pick up takeaway “hand crafted” coffee on the way through the train station when I cycle.
+Cycling whilst supping hand crafted beverages don’t go so well together.

-In just 6 weeks I have seen my speed and power improve.
-I am covering the distance in less time.
-I can push a bigger gear without fatiguing.
-I can push said gear for longer.
-I can attack the hills a little more instead of just crawling up.
-I can add little sprints when I have to beat the traffic lights.
+In just 6 weeks I’ve seen my speed and power improve.
+I’m covering the distance in less time.
+Push a bigger gear without fatiguing.
+Push said gear for longer.
+Attack the hills more instead of crawling up.
+Add little sprints when I have to beat the traffic lights.

 You do not need to have all the kit to give it a go.
 You have probably got enough stuff stashed away somewhere.
 You can find some trainers, shorts, t shirt, a light jacket and some gloves.
 A helmet would be the only recommendation, but maybe you could borrow this, or you have one lying around.
 You could also borrow a friend’s bike, if you do not have one.
 Cyclists are always willing to bring people into the fold, so I am sure there is someone you will lend you one for a day.
 If you are in London (or other cities with bike schemes) you could try a Boris Bike.
 These are spreading further and further out from the city.
 The bikes are for short trips so, once you have paid the £2 bike access fee for the day, the first 30 minutes of each journey is free.
 Longer journeys cost £2 for each extra 30 minutes.
 If you are feeling a bit more serious, but are not willing to lay too much money down, take a look at Gumtree.
 There are plenty of second hand bikes for sale.
 Look for legitimate sellers.